fbpx

 SAFE: The New Senior Adult Fitness Exercise Program for Healthy Aging and Fall Prevention

 The alarming rate of population aging has created a tidal wave of physical and psychological repercussions for our at-risk seniors and overburdened healthcare system.
-Time to ring the bell on this dire situation.
+Time to ring the bell on this dire situation and provide a SAFE exercise program for seniors.

 CODE LiFE: The Montreal General Hospital Foundation is pleased to present the new online program SAFE (Senior Adult Fitness Exercises), an initiative piloted by Dr. José A. Morais, geriatrician of 25 years and Director of the McGill Division of Geriatric Medicine.
 Now available throughout Quebec, SAFE is a free website which features a series of gentle, low impact exercise videos designed for seniors.
 Perusing the site also reveals a host of helpful information, articles and recommendations.